-Eventually, the firm’s treasurer unearthed the scheme.
-The SEC opened an investigation and Musica was arrested.
-It was eventually determined that about $20 million (about $369 million in 2020 dollars) of the $87 million in assets on the company's balance sheet were phony.
+Eventually, the firm’s treasurer unearthed the scheme, the SEC opened an investigation and Musica was arrested in 1938.
+It was eventually determined that about $20 million (about $394 million in 2021 dollars) of the $87 million in assets on the company's balance sheet were phony.

 That’s how a former bootlegger changed the face of auditing and governance forever.
 After the incident, the American Institute of CPAs (AICPA) adopted new standards around accounts receivable and inventory.
 Inventory audits have since become a commonplace, and oftentimes required, practice for companies.